mjambon/vanity/README.md

-Directed Acyclic Dictionary
+Constructive Dictionaries
 ==

-This project is a one-off proof-of-concept.
-Its goal is to evaluate the usefulness of dictionaries in which terms used in definitions must either have been already defined or appear in a distinctive font.
+This project is a proof-of-concept command-line tool for building and presenting dictionaries as a strict hierarchy of terms.

+The goal is to produce precise technical and philosophical dictionaries and glossaries without circular definitions.
+The solution is to highlight and link technical terms, and prevent references to terms that have not yet been defined.

-Example of a glossary rendered with `ad` into an HTML page:
+Here's an example of a glossary rendered with `ad` into an HTML page:
 ![Example](screenshot.png)

 The source for this glossary is: